Follow

 What Happens When You Turn This On or Off?

-Turn On: Pressing the Print Screen key will open the Snipping Tool.
-You can snip your screen right away.
+When it’s On: Pressing your Print Screen key will bring up the Snipping Tool, letting you capture your screen immediately.

 Tip: Starting with Windows 11 build 22621.1928, the Print Screen key opens the Snipping Tool by default.

 If you have another screenshot app installed, it might change how your Print Screen key works.
-You might need to restart your PC after changing this setting for it to work.
+You might need to restart your PC after changing this setting for it to take effect.

 How to Turn On or Off Print Screen for Screen Snipping